 Even if you aren’t going to be dealing with a large amount of rain and snow, directional tires are the best for optimal handling on dry pavement.
 These are the tires you’ll find on race cars and professional drivers’ cars, so you can expect to have a professional-grade driving experience every time you hit the blacktop.
 And directional tires can do much more than making any car just a little more fun to drive.
 When you’re driving at a higher speed, you can rely on your tires to maintain control and stability on the road, again ensuring that you remain safe in your car.
 How your car drives and handles may not be the first thing on everyone’s mind, but once you feel the difference a good set of tires makes, you’ll never want to go back.

 Aside from the higher buying price, the only negatives when it comes to directional tires are the smaller lifespan and potentially more expensive maintenance.
 As you probably already know, the longer you drive on a set of tires, the more the treads wear down, and usually specific areas of the tires are broken down more due to the turning and shifting weight of your vehicle.
 Normally, to extend the life of your tires instead of just switching them out and buying new ones, you can go in to get your tires rotated.
 With symmetric and even asymmetric tires, you can rotate them from front to back and side to side.
-However, thanks to directional tires being… well… directional, they can usually only be rotated on the front-to-back plane, making the rate of replacement higher than alternative treads.
+However, thanks to these tires being… well… directional, they can usually only be rotated on the front-to-back plane, making the rate of replacement higher than alternative treads.

-That’s not to say it’s absolutely impossible to rotate directional tires from one side to the other.
+That’s not to say it’s absolutely impossible to rotate the tires from one side to the other.
 Most vehicle repair or tire shops are able to perform the task, but the job requires quite a few more steps and more equipment.
 Side-to-side rotation requires the dismounting of the tires, flipping them, and then remounting them.
 It may not seem like much, but it’s a tedious and time-consuming task, and you will have to pay extra to have it done.

 Though the price tag on these tires is oftentimes daunting to potential buyers in comparison to the standard symmetric or asymmetric tire patterns, most experts would say directional tires are worth the extra investment.
-For the safety of you and your family and overall superior driving experience, directional tires will live up to the hype.
+For the safety of you and your family and overall superior driving experience, these tires will live up to the hype.
 However, because of the extra costs and hassle, not everyone may be able or willing to put in the extra funds.
 In order to find the best decision for you, your driving habits, and your budget, talk to a local repair shop to get professional advice.
 Our technicians at Wrecktify would be more than happy to share their expertise and experience with you, so don’t hesitate to call!